rzymek/meteor-typescript-libs/README.md

     Template['myTemplateName']['rendered'] = function ( ) { ... }

-That's because Typescript enforces typing and it will throw an error saying "myTemplateName" does not exist when using the dot notation.
+This is because TypeScript enforces typing and it will throw an error saying "myTemplateName" does not exist when using the dot notation.

 ### Accessing a Form field